vg-lab/ViSimplDocs/source/02-ViSimplUserInterface.rst

 - **Auto Naming Selections**: The histograms created in StackViz will be named automatically if this option is enabled.
 - **Fill plots**: The histograms and focus widget in StackViz will be filled graphs if this options is enabled.
 If disabled only the histogram line will be shown.
-- **Show Data Manager**: Shows/hides the StacjViz data manager that shows information about the histograms.
+- **Show Data Manager**: Shows/hides the StackViz data manager that shows information about the histograms.
 - **Focus on playhead**: If this button is clicked the StackViz focus widget will be centered in the part of the selected histogram that is currently being visualized.
 - **Follow playhead**: If this option is enabled the StackViz focus widget will always be centered in the part of the selected histogram that is being visualized.
+- **Show StackViz Panels**: Shows/hides the StackViz configuration panels.
+Hiding the panels will make the focus widget larger.

 ^^^^^^^^^
 Help menu